IdentityPython/SATOSA/doc/README.md

 A list of all user attributes released by Facebook can be found [here](https://developers.facebook.com/docs/graph-api/reference/v2.5/user), which should be used when configuring the attribute mapping (see above).

-## Microservices
+### Micro services

 Additional behaviour can be configured in the proxy through so called *micro services*.
+There are two different types of micro services: *request micro services* which are applied to the incoming request, and *response micro services* which are applied to the incoming response from the target provider.

 The following micro services are bundled with SATOSA.

-### Adding static attributes to all responses
+#### Adding static attributes to all responses

 To add a set of static attributes, use the `AddStaticAttributes` class which will add pre-configured (static) attributes, see the
 [example configuration](example/plugins/microservices/static_attributes.yaml.example).

-### Route to a specific backend based on
+#### Route to a specific backend based on
 To choose which backend (essentially choosing target provider) to use based on the requester, use the `DecideBackendByRequester` class which implements that special routing behavior.
 See the [example configuration](example/plugins/microservices/requester_based_routing.yaml.example).